 Other Notes: Cruelty free (not vegan, contains beeswax), silicone free, coconut free, gluten free, made in USA

 This is considered a makeup and skincare hybrid!
 I LOVE how effortlessly it swipes onto my skin; very buttery smooth!
+If you live in a colder climate, it’s not as smooth during the colder months FYI.
 The coverage is on the lighter side and it can be quite sheer, but you can build it up towards medium coverage.
 If you’re looking for something that evens out skin tone and lightly conceals but doesn’t give heavy coverage, then I think you’d like this!

 I am kind of in-between shades: 117L (light, yellow undertones) when my skin is paler in the winter, and 120L (light-medium, pink undertones) in the summer months.
 I also like to mix and match these shades for a contour and highlight effect.